On existence of solutions to non-convex minimization problems: Implications for Nonconvex Problems

 \section{Implications for Nonconvex Problems}

-In this section, we consider the implications of our main results for several types of nonconvex problems for the case where the constraint set $X$ is generic and the case when $X$ is given by nonconvex functional inequalities.
+In this section, we consider the implications of our main results for several types of nonconvex problems for the cases where the constraint set $X$ is generic and given by nonconvex functional inequalities (Sections~\ref{sec-esnonalg1} and~\ref{sec-algsets}, respectively).